-At the 2010 Annual Meeting of Stockholders of the Company held on June 8, 2010, stockholders of the Company approved the 2010 Performance Incentive Plan, which authorized the Company to issue up to an aggregate of 450,000 shares of common stock pursuant to options or restricted share awards granted under the 2010 Plan.
+At the 2010 Annual Meeting of Stockholders of the Company held on June 8, 2010, stockholders of the Company approved the 2010 Performance Incentive Plan.
 Following the approval of the 2010 Performance Incentive Plan, we are no longer able to issue additional equity awards under any of our other equity compensation plans.
-As at June 30, 2010 the Company has reserved, pursuant to various plans, 1,113,300 common shares for issuance upon exercise of stock options by employees, directors, officers and consultants of the Company, of which 677,276 are reserved for options currently outstanding, and 436,024 are available for future option grants.
+As at March 31, 2011 the Company has reserved, pursuant to various plans, 1,003,911 common shares for issuance upon exercise of stock options by employees, directors, officers and consultants of the Company, of which 750,342 are reserved for options currently outstanding, and 253,569 are available for future option grants.